mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 ## Test the server

-At this point, the Mattergoals server should be running.
+At this point, the Matternote server should be running.

 Test that it's running locally with:
 ```